ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

 Using udev rules
 --------------------------------------------------------------------
-Udev rules offer a flexible way to manage device permissions.
+A flexible way to manage device permissions is to use udev rules.
 They apply system-wide, can be easily deployed via configuration management tools, and eliminate the need for user group management.
 This method provides more granular control over GPU access.